leomao/pika-vim/README.md

 # pika-vim

-Version: 3.1.0
+Version: 3.2.0

 My Pika vim configuration

 Use [vim-plug](https://github.com/junegunn/vim-plug) to manage plugins.

-This configuration is tested only on linux.
+This configuration is only tested on Archlinux.

 ## How to use